WE CANNOT LOVE WHAT WE DO NOT KNOW

 Lyons, Guillaume Rouillé, 1562.

-4to, pp. 164, [4 (errata, blanks)]; woodcut printer’s device on title, woodcut initials and head-pieces; title lightly soiled with short tear (neatly repaired verso, with no loss); a very good copy in late nineteenth-century roan-backed boards with marbled sides and vellum tips, flat spine filleted in gilt, lettered directly in gilt; joints very lightly rubbed; seventeenth-century ownership inscription ‘Stephani Blancii’ to title, and numerous marginalia in the same hand to over 120 pp. (see below).
+4to, pp. 164, [4 (errata, blanks)]; woodcut printer’s device on title, woodcut initials and head-pieces; title lightly soiled with short tear (neatly repaired verso, with no loss); a very good copy in late nineteenth-century roan-backed boards with marbled sides and vellum tips, flat spine filleted in gilt, lettered directly in gilt; joints very lightly rubbed; seventeenth-century ownership inscription ‘Stephani Blancii’ to title, numerous marginalia in the same hand to over 120 pp. (see below).

 £2800